The Dark Side of Teacup Dogs: Why You Shouldn't Have One

 To begin with, they are not easy to take care of.
 They are really delicate, often suffer from all kinds of physical pain and injuries, and may even be unable to go up and down stairs.

-These mini dogs, in general, have a poor quality of life.
+These miniature dogs, in general, have a poor quality of life.
 Even if your intentions are the best in caring for these little dogs, it is really unfair to breed these animals.
-It is very cruel to breed dogs knowing that they will live short lives and suffer all kinds of problems, just to make money.
+It is very cruel to breed dogs knowing that they will live short lives and suffer from all sorts of problems just to make money.

-If you want to have a pet because you like animals, remember that teacup dogs exist only because there are people who want to profit from it, not because they like animals like you.
-If you opt for a standard size dog you will be giving a good life to a healthy and happy dog, that with good care will live with you for a long time.
+If you want a pet because you like animals, remember that teacup dogs exist only because there are people who want to profit from them, not because they like animals like you.
+If you opt for a standard-size dog, you will be giving a good life to a healthy and happy dog who, with good care, will live with you for a long time.

 Read also: Dog Breeds That Don't Grow Big